webex/webex-js-sdk/README.md

 Sample code can be found in [packages/node_modules/samples](./packages/node_modules/samples).
 You can run them yourself with the following commands:

 > Note: this installs all of the SDK's tooling dependencies, so you'll need `libgcrypt` and (possibly) `graphicsmagick`.
-On a mac, you can install these with `brew install graphicsmagick libgrcrypt`.
+On a mac, you can install these with `brew install graphicsmagick libgcrypt`.

 ```bash
 git clone git@github.com:webex/spark-js-sdk.git